SELECTED PRESS COVERAGE

 Persian Perspectives

-Marcia Coppel & Jill Brantley
+Marcia Coppel, Jill Brantley

-Mary D. Ott & Rosemary Luckett
+Mary D. Ott, Rosemary Luckett

 Sharon Malley